Skip to main content

 1. Send money only to people you trust.
 They’re called “peer-to-peer” payment platforms for a reason—these services are best used with people you know.
 It’s a good idea to limit your recipients to family members, friends, and other people you trust.
 Why is this so important?
 Typically, once you send money with a P2P payment platform, the transaction can't be cancelled.
 If you send money to a stranger in error, it may be difficult to get it back.

-2. Be aware of payment scams.
-A payment scam is when you’re tricked into authorizing a payment under false pretenses (see common payment scams targeting older adults).
-Some examples of payment scams are:
+2. Be aware of online scams.
+An online scam is when you’re tricked into authorizing a payment under false pretenses (see common payment scams targeting older adults).
+The payment comes at the tail end of a scammer having manipulated someone after a period of time.
+Some examples of online scams where users pay someone without knowing it's fraud are:

-• You receive a call from someone claiming they’re your grandchild.
+With digital tools, scammers can create believable voices, images, and videos of real people—such as your family members, employer, or even a well-known politician or celebrity.
+For example, you receive a call from someone claiming they’re your grandchild.
 They say they’re in trouble with the police and need money to get out of jail, and they ask you to send money to them.
+Only it’s not really your grandchild, and they aren’t in jail.
+But you don’t realize you’ve been tricked until your money is long gone.

 For more information, see our article on ways to avoid an online payment scam.